aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-gridjs/localization/_index.md

 ## Backend Configuration

-In the backend code, you need to set the appropriate CultureInfo before processing Excel data.
+In the backend code, you need to set the appropriate `CultureInfo` before processing Excel data.

-In the demo project, you need to modify the [Controller](https://github.com/aspose-cells/Aspose.Cells.Grid-for-.NET/blob/master/Examples_GridJs/Controllers/GridJs2Controller.cs) file
+In the demo project, you need to modify the [Controller](https://github.com/aspose-cells/Aspose.Cells.Grid-for-.NET/blob/master/Examples_GridJs/Controllers/GridJs2Controller.cs) file.

 ### Controller Configuration Points

-The following methods in your Controller need culture configuration:
+The following methods in your controller need culture configuration:

 #### UpdateCell Method